Equine Rescue and Adoption Foundation

 The Equine Rescue and Adoption Foundation (ERAF) in Palm City, FL, has been an important resource for aftercare on Florida’s Treasure Coast since 2000.

 Our mission is simple: We rescue horses facing an uncertain future through no fault of their own.
 Some have been neglected, abused or abandoned.
 Many have arrived after careers on the track or in the arena and are ready for their next chapter.
-Still, others can simply no longer be cared for by their owners.
+Still others can simply no longer be cared for by their owners.
 Our caring staff and dedicated volunteers work to rehabilitate and retrain our horses so they may be placed in suitable adoptive homes.
-Our adoptees have excelled in show rings, as pleasure horses, trail horses, and beloved companions.
+Our adoptees have excelled in show rings, as pleasure horses, trail horses, companions, and in equine-assisted services.

-When these horses arrive at our gates, the page turns to their next chapter.
+When these horses arrive at our gates, the page turns on their next chapter.

-ERAF recognized Equine-Assisted Services (EAS) as a growing field in the horse industry.
-Given the burgeoning popularity of EAS, providing a direct link between horse rescue and professionally managed therapeutic barns searching for horses should result in more adoptions of our rescue horses.
+ERAF has recognized Equine-Assisted Services (EAS) as a growing field in the horse industry.
+Given the burgeoning popularity of EAS, providing a direct link between horse rescue and professionally managed EAS barns searching for horses should result in more adoptions of our rescue horses.

 With that in mind, ERAF launched a new program called Begin Again.
-The purpose of Begin Again is to evaluate and train horses to be suitable partners for equine therapy and learning so that they may find meaningful second careers in facilities that provide these and other equine-assisted services.
+The mission of Begin Again is to evaluate and prepare horses to be suitable partners for equine-assisted services (EAS) so they may find meaningful second careers in EAS facilities and/or other suitable adoptive homes.

 While ERAF is primarily focused on the care, rehabilitation, retraining, and adoption of its equine residents, ERAF also endeavors to provide ongoing equine education, outreach, and training to the community to support its mission.